Looking for ways to attract butterflies and other pollinators to your garden? Learn how to create a butterfly garden in a few easy steps!

 To achieve success, be sure to feed butterflies with adult nectar plants and developing caterpillars with host plants.

-It is important to plant nectar plants near fences, shrubs, trees and vines to provide shelter from winds and rain.
+It is important to plant nectar plants near fences, shrubs, trees, and vines to provide shelter from winds and rain for these pretty pollinators.

 When designing a butterfly border, there are few things to keep in mind: